-School District Investigating Teacher's Apparent Nazi-Themed Wrestler Persona
+School District Investigating Teacher's Alleged Nazi-Themed Wrestler Persona

 Follow CBSPHILLY Facebook Twitter

-QUAKERTOWN (CBS) — The Montgomery County School District is investigating one of its teachers after a video recently surfaced showing the teacher, Mr. Kevin Bean, moonlighting as a wrestler known as “Blitzkrieg- The German Juggernaut.”
+QUAKERTOWN (CBS) — The Montgomery County School District is investigating one of its teachers after a video recently surfaced showing the teacher, Kevin Bean, moonlighting as a wrestler known as “Blitzkrieg – The German Juggernaut.”

-The controversy around the teacher’s side gig, centers around a gesture he makes in the video.
+The controversy around the teacher’s side gig centers around a gesture he makes in the video.

-Some say the gesture shows him doing a Nazi Salute and young children in the crowd salute him back.
+Some say the gesture shows him doing the Nazi Salute and young children in the crowd saluted him back.

 “What those people say that they claim to see, that’s not what happens,” said Dino Sanna.

-Sanna is the wrestling promoter who runs the matches Blitzkrieg wrestles in, and was expected to wrestle in on Saturday night in Quakertown.
+Sanna is the wrestling promoter who runs the matches Blitzkrieg wrestles in and was expected to wrestle in on Saturday night in Quakertown.

 “There is no story as far as the gentleman,” said Sanna.